Same Game Parlays (SGP) are trendy in sports betting lately, and it’s easy to see why.

 Scroll down, and you’ll see plenty of betting options ranging from individual point totals to alternate spreads.

 DraftKings is also offering a free $20 bet to anyone who places a $10 or higher NBA SGP three days in a row.
-If you do so seven days in a row, you’ll receive a $100 free bet.
+If you do so seven days in a row, you’ll receive a $100 bonus bet.

 At the moment, PointsBet does not have any specific SGP promos listed.